-The objectives of this study are to: (1) evaluate plume signatures, using remote sensing techniques, from HTP’s 5 week planned effluent diversion, (2) compare the results of processed satellite imagery to measurements to in situ data, and (3) analyze potential ecosystem impacts of this diversion event.
+The objectives of this study are to: (1) evaluate plume signatures, using remote sensing techniques, from HTP’s 5 week planned effluent diversion, (2) compare the results of processed satellite imagery to measurements provided by in situ data, and (3) analyze potential ecosystem impacts of this diversion event.

 This diversion event has recently been of great public interest because, after a rain storm just before the diversion, an unexpected amount of wastewater trash washed ashore on the beaches adjacent to HTP (Rocha 2015).
-The beaches remained closed for several days, and the public became increasingly concerned about the water’s pollution due to media coverage of this story.
+The beaches remained closed for several days, and the public became increasingly concerned about the water’s pollution due to media coverage of the story.
 This study, along with our partners’ studies, offers a clear picture of the environmental impacts to the public, the scientific community, and municipalities planning a similar diversion event.

 III.
 Methodology

 We gathered data from prior to the effluent diversion, beginning August 29, 2015, in order to provide a clear picture of the sea state without impacts from surfacing effluent.
 We used this data as our standard to which we compared the data from the diversion (Sep.
-21 – Oct.
+21 to Oct.
 26, 2015).
-Satellite and in situ data will continued to be taken for several weeks after the diversion event has ceased to continue to monitor ocean impacts, some of which may be delayed or prolonged, given the high nutrient load of the effluent.
+Satellite and in situ data will continue to be taken for several weeks after the diversion event has ceased to continue monitoring ocean impacts, some of which may be delayed or prolonged, given the high nutrient load of the effluent.

 Surface Roughness – SAR

 SAR is an active sensor capable of obtaining information from planetary surfaces in the presence of cloud cover or even at night.
 We used SAR data from the Phased Array Type L-band SAR-2 (PALSAR-2) aboard ALOS-2 and the C-band SAR sensor aboard Sentinel-1.
 We processed Level-1 SAR imageries in SNAP 2.0.
 Level-1 data has significant radiometric bias; each image was radiometrically calibrated by the signal amplitude and was saved in units of dB in order for each pixel value to represent the true backscattering from the surface.
-Due to the nature of SAR signal, calibrated images can still have high noise which causes rough surfaces to be indistinguishable from the background; A 3 x 3 mean speckle filter was applied to each calibrated image in order to limit this signal noise.
-Additionally, we used the WGS-84 reprojection to reproject the scenes to correct geographic locations for further analysis.
+Due to the nature of SAR signals, calibrated images can still have high noise, which causes rough surfaces to be indistinguishable from the background; a 3 x 3 mean speckle filter was applied to each calibrated image in order to limit this signal noise.
+Additionally, we used the WGS-84 geodetic datum to reproject the scenes to correct geographic locations for further analysis.

 Sea Surface Temperature – ASTER, MODIS-Aqua, Landsat-8

-We derived sea surface temperature (SST) measurements from data recorded by ASTER retrieved from the Land Processes Distributed Active Archive Center (LPDAAC) operated by NASA and USGS (https://lpdaac.usgs.gov/data_access).
+We derived sea surface temperature (SST) measurements from data recorded by ASTER retrieved from the Land Processes Distributed Active Archive Center (LPDAAC) operated by NASA and USGS.
 ASTER records data in 14 bands, including five thermal infrared (TIR) bands which we used for deriving SST data.
 An algorithm similar to the In-Scene Atmospheric Compensation (ISAC) (Johnson and Young 1998) was applied to the TIR bands for thermal atmospheric correction; this process estimated and removed the atmospheric contributions to the thermal infrared radiance data.
 The thermal infrared radiation is also a function of the SST and emissivity, so the emissivity needed to be separated to derive the SST.
 An emissivity normalization technique was applied to the data after the thermal atmospheric correction to create temperature output (Kealy et al. 1993; Hook et al. 1992).
-Lastly, we converted the temperature data was converted from units of Kelvin to units of Celsius.
+Lastly, the temperature data was converted from Kelvin to Celsius.